cjratcliff/ml-compiled/docs/computer_vision.rst

 --------------------
 The images in the training set are randomly altered in order to improve the generalization of the network.

-`Cubuk et al. (2018) <https://arxiv.org/pdf/1805.09501.pdf>`_, who evaluate a number of different data augmentation techniques use the following transforms:
+`Cubuk et al. (2018) <https://arxiv.org/pdf/1805.09501.pdf>`_, who evaluate a number of different data augmentation techniques, use the following transforms:

 * Blur - The entire iamge is blurred by a random amount.
 * Brightness